thelogicstudio/freescout-sidebar-webhook/README.md

 # FreeScout Sidebar Webhook

+This is a fork of [Joelhaggar's original](https://github.com/Joelhaggar/helpscout_to_freescout_migration), updated to be plug-and-play compatibile with [Helpscout Legacy Custom Apps](https://developer.helpscout.com/apps/legacy-custom-apps/dynamic/).

+The only notable difference is HelpScout uses an alphanumeric ID on mailboxes (e.g. "support") where FreeScout uses a numeric ID.
+This fork instead passes a slugified version of the mailbox name, which might be the same anyway.

+---

 Sidebar Webhook asynchronously injects HTML from your server into conversation sidebars.

 This screenshot shows what it does: you can load any content on a per-customer, per-message basis from your own web server, asynchronously, every time a conversation is loaded on the screen.